Reigne

-Reigne is the 11th studio album by Filipino singer-actress Regine Velasquez, released on November 29, 2001, by Viva Records in the Philippines in CD and cassette format and later in digital download.
+Reigne is the eleventh studio album by Filipino singer-actress Regine Velasquez, released in the Philippines on November 29, 2001, by Viva Records in CD and cassette formats and later in digital download.
 The album was produced by Velasquez and contained original Filipino compositions by Janno Gibbs, Trina Belamide and Tats Faustino among others.
 The carrier single released is "To Reach You" composed by Lisa Dy and Chat Zamora.
 The album was certified triple platinum by the Philippine Association of the Record Industry (PARI).

 Background

-Reigne is her third studio album from Viva Records Corporation after doing two soundtrack albums under the label.
-The album title is an anagram of Velasquez's name, Regine and later used as one of her signature perfume for Bench.
-The album also released a limited specially packaged long box edition that includes limited edition 14-carat gold Reigne necklace, exclusive song lyric booklet and full size photos taken by Jun de Leon which is not available on the regular edition.
+Reigne is her third studio album from Viva Records after doing two soundtrack albums under the label.
+The album title is an anagram of Velasquez's name, Regine and later used as one of her signature perfumes for Bench.
+The album also released a limited specially packaged long box edition that includes limited edition 14-carat gold Reigne necklace, exclusive song lyric booklet and full size photos taken by Jun de Leon, which is not available on the regular edition.